waihocheung/hashed-timelock-contract-dapp/README.md

 ![](docs/htlc-workflow.png)

 ## TODOs
-- Complete the web page.
-The web page now shows the HTLC design workflow.
-Add components/functions to implement atomic swap between tokens with HTLC
+- Add components/functions to implement atomic swap between tokens with HTLC to the web page/app.
+It only shows the HTLC workflow design diagram for now.
-- Improve unit test coverage
+- Improve unit test coverage.
 - Add support for more token standard, e.g. ERC721.